viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 The third factory `make` is used to be able to do emplace construction given the specific type.

-## Customization point

-This proposal takes advatage of overloading the `make` functions adding the tag `type<T>`.

-We could rename the customization points `make` function to `make_custom` for example, to make more evident that these are customization points.

 ## `reference_wrapper<T>` overload to deduce `T&`

 As it is the case for `make_pair` when the parameter is `reference_wrapper<T>`,